Mass Cultural Council logo

 If funded, when would we receive the grant?

 If your grant has been approved, you will receive an electronic funds transfer after your contract with us is fully executed.
 This is usually 4-6 weeks after Mass Cultural Council receives your completed grant contract package.
-We expect to be able to send contracts to grantees in mid to late-September.
+We expect to be able to send contracts to grantees in late-September through October 2024.
+Please note: This timeline is subject to change, and awardees need to complete a multi-step contracting process before funds can be disbursed.
+Applicants with funded activities happening before that time may be paid retroactively.

 Can we hold over funds for another related project or festival?